Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 Choose Tuck if

-- You have iPhones on both ends and want AI lullabies in a cloned family voice.
+- You have iPhones on both ends and want a curated lullaby library.

 - You travel, work remote, or sleep in places with unreliable Wi-Fi or cellular.

-- You want a free tier that's a real monitor — not a 3-day trial.
+- You want a 14-day free trial that covers the full experience — not a 3-day trial.

-- You want AI scene captions and a one-line morning sleep summary, not a feature checklist.
+- You want AI scene captions and a written morning sleep diary, not a feature checklist.

 - You'd rather repurpose an old iPhone than buy or use a second Android device.